amd112/clusteringEthics/index.md

 ## The Curse of Dimensionality

-The ‘curse of dimensionality,’ first introduced by Richard Bellman , is the idea that high dimensional datasets are commonly faced with sparse data.
-This curse is based on the idea that as dimensionality increases, the volume of space increases so fast that the data needed to address a problem grows exponentially with the number of dimensions.
+The ‘curse of dimensionality,’ first introduced by Richard Bellman, is the idea that high dimensional datasets are commonly faced with sparse data.
+This curse is based on the idea that as dimensionality increases, the volume of space increases so fast that the data needed to address a problem grows exponentially.
 In data with a high number of dimensions, detecting similarities in data can be difficult, as all observations seem distinct due to the vastness of space they are distributed across.
+This means that an incredible amount of data is needed to detect grouping in high dimensional data.

-For a simple example, let’s look at an example of a few data points in either one or two dimensions.
+For a simple example, let’s look at an example of a few data points in one and two dimensions.
 In a single dimension, the red line is a very clear divisor between two groups of points.

 ![1 dimension](https://github.com/amd112/clusteringEthics/blob/master/images/1_dim.jpg?raw=true "One Dimensional Division")